PATRIK-RCOS/PATRIK/Research/Housing-Jonathan/README.md

 2. Durability
 3. Ruggedness/Shock abosorbance
 ---
-The housing will be 3d printed for prototyping, and the final design will be made out of aluminum.
+The housing will be 3d printed for prototyping, and the final design will be made out of aluminum or plastic sheets.